Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Systematic uncertainties

 Further, it is discussed the crucial sources of the systematic uncertainty of the pion form factor for purpose of the risk assessment on a possible underestimation of their contributions.

 The estimated systematic uncertainty related to the fiducial volume determination is taken as the conservative value.
-It would be difficult to come up with some tricky model which gives a possible angle bias above already considered, but at the same time this model should provide the very remarkable agreement in the forward-backward charge asymmetry at the level $<0.1\%$ between data and predictions for both $e^+e^-$ and $\pi^+\pi^-$ processes simultaneously, as described in Section~\ref{secasym}.
+It would be difficult to come up with some tricky model which gives a possible angle bias above already considered, but at the same time this model should provide the very remarkable agreement in the forward-backward charge asymmetry at the level $<0.1\%$ between data and predictions for both $e^+e^-$ and $\pi^+\pi^-$ processes simultaneously, as described in Sec.~\ref{secasym}.
 It will be very helpful to go forward in a precision with available $e^+e^-\to e^+e^-(\gamma)$ and $\pi^+\pi^-$ generators.
 For example, it will be interesting to understand the difference in the C-odd radiative correction between obtained in the dispersive formalism and the GVMD model predictions, while the last one reproduces well the obtained experimental result.

-From the detector side, a further improvement in the drift chamber performance at the inner layers is potentially expected.
-And in a more distant future, a new ZC chamber with much smaller strip dimensions (and possibly better noise environment) and a new drift chamber with the stereo layers layout (to avoid charge division systematics) are under considerations.

 The trigger performance is determined by the high track finder efficiency $>99.9\%$, which is less sensitive to the difference between electron and pion tracks.
 The notable variations are present in the cluster finder, but to affect the overall trigger efficiency it will require some tricky influence from it.
-For this purpose, additional hidden correlations between the ``charged'' and ``neutral'' triggers were tried to be scrutinized as it was mentioned above.
-Also, the new trigger equipment with better scheme was developed and first prototype has been implemented.
-It is planned to be commissioned in the coming data taking seasons.
-This will help to discard some other potential trigger related scenarios.
+For this purpose, additional hidden correlations between the charged and neutral triggers were tried to be scrutinized as it was mentioned above.